• Search Search Please fill out this field.

 What Are the Arguments Against Free Trade?

 Opponents often assert that free trade invites foreign competition with domestic industries, causing job loss and harming key industries.
-In some cases, free trade cause manufacturers to move their operations to countries with fewer regulations, rewarding companies that cause pollution or use abusive labor practices.
-In other cases, countries with weak IP laws may steal technology from foreign companies.
+In some cases, free trade causes manufacturers to move their operations to countries with fewer regulations, rewarding companies that cause pollution or use abusive labor practices.
+In other cases, countries with weak intellectual property laws may steal technology from foreign companies.

 McMaster University. " On the Principles of Political Economy and Taxation ."